 An in-depth and sustained study of a single issue in modern Canadian literature and theory.
 The course covers the theoretical debates surrounding that issue and the reactions to and developments surrounding that debate in Canadian literature.
-Note: This course may not be counted toward the minor in Writing.
 (Also listed under Canadian Studies)